shehwar-ahmad/Mobilenet-FineTuning-Colab/README.md

 # Mobilenet-FineTuning-Colab
+Sample Code to Import Drive Folder, Fine tune Mobilenet and Save the Output!

-This Repo can help you with training Mobilenet in Google Colab
+**This Colab Notebook can help you with**

+1- Accessing Drive Folder in Colab <br>
+2- Importing Data <br>
+3- Importing Mobilenet Model <br>
+4- Training <br>
+5- Saving the Model in Drive <br>